Wednesday, June 30, 2010

 Is religion or some sort of belief in a higher power necessary for morality?
 Atheists are fond of arguing that one can be moral without God and there is a lot of truth to this.
 The theoretical belief that there is someone looking down at us waiting to punish us with hellfire is not going to keep us moral.
 Decades of experience with televangelists and Republican "family values" politicians and their moral lapses should be enough to convince us of that.
 Human beings, in the short moments while in the grip of temptation, are simply too good at rationalizing their actions away.

 If all I mean is that I am "personally" opposed to slavery and find it in bad "taste" then I have lost the debate even before it begins and might as well go home.
-When I say that slavery is wrong, I am not just saying that I "personally" do not care for slavery.
-I am saying that they are in violation of universal moral law.
+When I say that slavery is wrong, I am not just saying that I, "personally," do not care for slavery.
+I am saying that they are in violation of a universal moral law.
 I may be wrong and I may not be able to prove the truth of this belief, but at least I am making a coherent statement.
-Of course once I admit to some sort of universal law I find myself hard pressed to explain how my universal law is distinct from the Judeo-Christian deity or at least the Enlightenment one.
+Of course, once I admit to some sort of universal law, I find myself hard-pressed to explain how my universal law is distinct from the Judeo-Christian deity or at least the Enlightenment one.
 Atheists wish to have it both ways.
-They wish to be able to make meaningful moral statements, but refuse to pay the entrance fee for them.
+They wish to be able to make meaningful moral statements but refuse to pay the entrance fee for them.
 (I have yet to hear any atheists refraining from using words like "good," "just" and "fair" on account that they are gibberish.
 Nietzsche came closest to this.)

 I am not claiming that we need a higher authority to be moral.
 One can be an atheist and perfectly moral.
 The issue that I am raising is slightly different.
 Can one make coherent moral statements like "x is unjust" without assuming some form of moral law outside of our own collective minds?
 Without some sort of outside authority, statements of morality devolve into statements of taste.
 This does not mean that people will not hold of them.
 It simply is an issue of our ability to make moral statements that actually mean something and which we can expect others to take seriously.